 Because USB and network scanning is not typically supported out of the box in remote desktops, admins sometimes have to resort to complicated workarounds to support scanning for their users.
 This can lead to undue burden on system resources.
 In addition to removing the need for complex workarounds, third party scanning software can also streamline the underlying scanning process.
 A good third party scanning solution will compress data being transferred across the network, leading to reduced bandwidth consumption (while still preserving image fidelity).

 The best solution to USB and network scanning in remote desktop environments is to find a high quality third party software.
 There are plenty on the market to chose from, since scanning is a high priority business need but not usually supported in virtual environments.
 A good scanning solution will help with redirecting scanners into the terminal server, eliminate scanner driver management, and optimize network resources.
-To learn more about Tricerat's Simplify Scanning solution, schedule a demo today.
+To learn more about Tricerat's scanning solution, schedule a demo today.